GCSE Maths · Foundation & Higher

 Step 4

-Since the origin fails, shade the region on the other side — above the line \(y=4\).
-Label this region \(R\).
+Shade the region on the other side — above the line $y = 4$.
+Label it $R$.

 Answer